gorbounoff/maui-stocks-mini/readme.md

 ##### Theme

 The application applies a dark theme to controls.
-You can find colors and styles in the [DarkTheme.xaml](./MauiStocksMini/Themes/DarkTheme.xaml) and [SharedStyles.xaml](./MauiStocksMini/Themes/SharedStyles.xaml) files of this repository.
+You can find colors and styles in the [DarkTheme.xaml](./MauiStocksMini/Themes/DarkTheme.xaml) and [SharedStyles.xaml](./MauiStocksMini/Themes/SharedStyles.xaml) files within this repository.

 #### Run the Application

-You can now run the application.
-The main page displays a list of companies.
+You can now execute the application.
+Your main page should now display a list of companies.

 <img src="./Images/stocks-main-iphone12.png" alt="iPhone 12" height="700"> <img src="./Images/stocks-main-pixel5.png" alt="Pixel 5" height="700">

 ### The Historical Data Page

-The second page displays historical data in a chart.
+The second page displays historical data (using our [.NET MAUI Chart](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.ChartView) component).
 Create a new page in Visual Studio and name it *HistoricalDataPage*.
 Do the following in the markup:
 1. Define the **dxc** XAML namespace that refers to the **DevExpress.Maui.Charts** CLR namespace.
 1. Add an instance of the [ChartView](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.ChartView) class to the page.